STS-71: Mission highlights

 Docking occurred at 9 am EDT, June 29, using R-Bar or Earth radius vector approach, with Atlantis closing in on Mir from directly below.
 R-bar approach allows natural forces to brake the orbiter's approach more than would occur along standard approach directly in front of the space station; also, an R-bar approach minimizes the number of orbiter jet firings needed for approach.
 The manual phase of the docking began with Atlantis about a half-mile (800 m) below Mir, with Gibson at the controls on aft flight deck.
 Stationkeeping was performed when the orbiter was about 75 m from Mir, pending approval from Russian and U.S. flight directors to proceed.
 Gibson then maneuvered the orbiter to a point about 10 m from Mir before beginning the final approach to station.
 Closing rate was close to the targeted 0.1 foot per second (30 mm/s), being approximately 0.107 foot per second (33 mm/s) at contact.
 Interface contact was nearly flawless: less than 25 mm lateral misalignment and an angular misalignment of less than 0.5 degrees per axis.
 No braking jet firings had been required.
 Docking occurred about 216 nautical miles (400 km) above Lake Baikal region of the Russian Federation.
-The Orbiter Docking System (ODS) with Androgynous Peripheral Docking System served as the actual connection point to a similar interface on the docking port on Mir's Kristall module.
+The Orbiter Docking System (ODS) with Androgynous Peripheral Docking System served as the actual connection point to a similar interface on the docking port on Mirs Kristall module.
 ODS, located in the forward payload bay of Atlantis, performed flawlessly during the docking sequence.

 When linked, Atlantis and Mir formed the largest spacecraft ever in orbit, with a total mass of about 225 metric tons (almost one-half million pounds), orbiting some 218 nautical miles (404 km) above the Earth.
 After hatches on each side opened, STS-71 crew passed into Mir for a welcoming ceremony.
 On the same day, the Mir 18 crew officially transferred responsibility for the station to the Mir 19 crew, and the two crews switched spacecraft.

 Vladimir Dezhurov and "Hoot" Gibson shake hands in orbit, a homage to the Apollo-Soyuz Test Project (ASTP).
 Later that day, President Bill Clinton announced that this handshake was a major breakthrough towards the end of the Cold War.